Monday, September 30, 2024

 Barging through Belgium, Part 4: Diksmuide to Ghent

-Ieper had been an experience in more ways than one and when we left I felt I'd been enriched by the experience.
+Ieper had been an experience in more ways than one and when we left I felt I'd been enriched by being there.
 We'd arrived in sunshine and left on another lovely day, albeit with a brisk wind blowing us north.
 A German couple in a hire boat preceded us and we went through the two locks together, helped again by our kindly lock keeper.
 For a brief moment, we thought about stopping again at the Steenstraete pontoon, but the day was young so we kept going until we reached the turning onto the Ijzer leading to Diksmuide.

 After only a brief wait for a low bridge to be opened for us, we moored up at a handy pontoon on the other side so Koos could have a rest while I took Zoe for a walk.
 It wasn't a very relaxed stroll, though.
 Usually, Zoe likes to snuffle along the grass verges of these rural roads, but for some reason this one was incredibly busy.
 Firstly, a procession of around thirty monster motor bikes came roaring past.
 We had to take to the hedges until they'd gone.
 Then, no sooner had the last one disappeared around the bend than a pack of senior cyclists swooped down on us and we had to dive for cover all over again.